 § 15204.
 Application Filing Fee.

-(a) Each private employer making application for an individual Certificate of Consent to Self-Insure shall, at the time of filing the application, pay a non-refundable filing fee as follows:
+(a) Each private employer making application for an individual Certificate of Consent to Self-Insure shall, at the time of filing the application, pay a non-refundable filing fee

-(1) A filing fee of $500;.
+of $500;.

-(2) For each application submitted to replace an Interim Certificate that has previously been issued to the applicant and is in effect at the time the application is submitted, the filing fee shall be $400;

-(3) There shall be a $100 filing fee for each Request for an Interim Certificate submitted pursuant to Section 15205 of these regulations.

 (b) Any subsequent filing of an application by an existing private individual self-insurer to add a new subsidiary or affiliate, or required due to merger, acquisition, or reincorporation shall be considered a new application and shall be subject to the payment of the fees set forth in subsection (a).